iTranscend/iTranscend_/README.md

 ### Hi there 👋

-I'm Femi, back-end Node engineer by day & crab pirate by night 🦀 🦀
+I'm Femi, a back-end Node dev by day & crab pirate by night 🦀 🦀

 Here are some ideas to get you started: